 The ongoing concern for workforce stability among essential services overwhelmed by demand and those non-essential services hurt by financial cuts

 Critical business priorities that call for redistribution of skills, while capitalizing on the additional time employees have for professional development and creativity

 Strong retention of those who went through the pandemic and chose to grow with you

 Quick conversion of successful short term or contingent hires to full time roles

-Gartner adds to this, “Many organisations need to gather knowledge of their internal skills in new ways.
+Gartner adds to this, “Many organizations need to gather knowledge of their internal skills in new ways.
 This has led to increased interest in internal talent marketplaces, which can help managers with the redeployment of staff from low-demand to high-demand activities.
-Furthermore, these solutions can help organisations tap into existing talent when external hiring is not an option.
+Furthermore, these solutions can help organizations tap into existing talent when external hiring is not an option.
 They also make it easier to reskill and upskill talent when new skills are needed quickly.”

 But there’s a new chapter to that evolving story.
 Bring your virtual recruiting best practices to your internal hiring experience.

 5 ways to build a recruiting experience that embraces internal mobility